††††† RELATES TO: KRS 150.170, 150.180, 150.370, 150.399, 150.400, 150.415, 150.416, 150.990

 ††††† (b) A wildlife identification number issued by the department and the 1-800-25ALERT department hotline phone number.

-††††† (2) A person may apply for a wildlife identification number by:
+††††† (2) A person applying for a wildlife identification number shall apply by:

 ††††† (b) Calling the department's information center at 1-800-858-1549.